 Once upon a time there was a browser called Netscape…

 Back in the days before the release of Windows 95, just as the public was discovering the Internet as an alternative to private networks such as Prodigy and CompuServe, Netscape was the bomb.
-In those days, Microsoft didn’t supply any method for surfing the Internet, so people visited their local Egghead store, or other software outlets, to buy a shrink wrapped version of Netscape on […]
+In those days, Microsoft didn’t supply any method for surfing the Internet, […]

 Continue reading Firefox OS: The Return of Microsoft’s Netscape Fears